Carole Beebe Tarantelli: Early life and education

 Tarantelli was born in Elizabeth, New Jersey on July 12, 1942.
 She graduated from Wellesley College in 1964.
 She then attended the University of Michigan where she earned a master of arts in English literature before moving on to Brandeis University where she earned a Ph.D. in English literature.

 At Brandeis, she met Ezio Tarantelli, an Italian labor economist.
 The couple married in 1970 and moved to Italy.
 Ezio was assassinated by Red Brigade terrorists in 1985.
 They had a son, Luca.

 Life in Rome

 After moving to Italy, Tarantelli began teaching the English language and English literature at the Sapienza University of Rome.
 In 1979, she began training to become a psychoanalyst at the Italian Center for Analytical Psychology, and she entered private practice in 1982.
-While in Italy, Tarentelli was active in the feminist movement.
+While in Italy, Tarantelli was active in the feminist movement.
 She took part in a number of international seminars featuring feminist intellectuals.

 Following her husband's murder, she met in prison with terrorists who were questioning terrorist methods and the impact it was having on Italy.
 She also became active as an anti-terrorism activist, appearing in print and on television.
 Tarantelli helped found Differenza Donna, an organization dedicated to combating violence against women, in 1988.
 She served as president from 1988 to 1995.

 As of 2005, Tarantelli continued to teach at the Sapienza, volunteered at Differenza Donna, and worked as a psychoanalyst.